 When considering ARC-County or PLC, the first major point to understand about this decision is when the marketing year actually starts and when the payments (if any) will be received.
-For fall crops (corn, soybeans, grain sorghum), the marketing year will not start until September 1st, 2021 and will run through August 31st, 2022.
+For fall crops (corn, soybeans, grain sorghum), the marketing year will not start until September 1st, 2022 and will run through August 31st, 2023.
 Each month, the national price released by National Ag.
-Statistics Service (NASS) will be weighted based on the amount of grain sold in that month, to determine a single national price for the entire 2021/2022 marketing season.
-One only has to think back to 2020 to get a lesson in volatility and know that much uncertainty in commodity prices exists in the next year and a half.
-Similarly, the wheat marketing year will start June 1st, 2021 and run through May 31st, 2022 and payments, if any, will be received in October of 2022.
+Statistics Service (NASS) will be weighted based on the amount of grain sold in that month, to determine a single national price for the entire 2022/2023 marketing season.
+Similarly, the wheat marketing year will start June 1st, 2022 and run through May 31st, 2023 and payments, if any, will be received in October of 2023.
 The higher commodity prices that we see now may not necessarily hold for the life of this current decision.

-The most recent farm program election farmers made was March 16th, 2020, which covered the 2019 and 2020 harvested crops (which we are currently in the marketing year for).
-When looking at the percentage of commodity base that was elected between the three program choices, Kansas matches the national election choices very closely (Table 2).
-Almost all wheat and grain sorghum base went into PLC with over 3⁄4 of the corn base also selected for that program.
-Soybeans favored ARC-County, with nearly 80% electing that program at the national level and 72% in Kansas.
-ARC-Individual was more popular for corn and soybean base nationally, as this program was more inviting in areas that had prevented planting in the spring of 2019.
+The most recent farm program election farmers made was March 15th, 2021, which covered the 2021 harvested crops (which we are currently in the marketing year for).
+When looking at the percentage of commodity base that was elected between ARC-County and PLC, Kansas matches the national election choices very closely (Figure 1).
+The majority of wheat and grain sorghum base went into PLC and roughly half of the corn base also selected that program.
+Soybeans favored ARC-County, with over 80% electing that program at the national level and 82% in Kansas.